 ROUTE / RIDE MARSHALLS (OLEV RAPIDO CYCLING TEAM)

 Approximately 20 trained Bike Patrol cyclists will be on the route in bright green OLEV RAPIDO Jerseys and with Ride Marshall Designation.
 They help with mechanical problems, minor medical needs and encouragement.
 If you experience a problem on route just flag down an OLEV RAPIDO member.
-To help Bike Patrol bring these items: 1-2 spare tubes, tire levers, tire patch kit and other basic bicycle gear; 1-2 water bottles a cell phone or change for a pay phone.
+To help Bike Patrol bring these items: 1-2 spare tubes, tire levers, tire patch kit and other basic bicycle gear; 1-2 water bottles and a cell phone.
 Wear a CPSC-approved bicycle helmet (required).

 Bike Patrol (OLEV RAPIDO) cyclists are event officials; they are out there to help you.
 However, if necessary, they are also course marshals and will report rules of the road violations to DOTT Officials...
 Remember cyclists violating Rules of the Road may be disqualified and pulled from the ride.
 Safety is our first concern.